jortsmoder/wikiofdark.art/docs/index.md

 #### Corset diet.

 Wearing a corset can also reduce appetite.
-You can do this in addition to [Waist Training](#waist-training) to also further reduce wasit-to-hip ratio in the mean time.
+You can do this in addition to [Waist Training](#waist-training) to also further reduce waist-to-hip ratio in the mean time.
 See section that for more info.

 ### Down cyle - Burning the right fat